UFC Fight Night: Rodriguez vs. Penn: Predictions & Analysis

 A few statistical edges stand out.
 Nunes throws significantly more leather — a 0.2 sig. strike per minute gap.
 Jones-Lybarger is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Jones-Lybarger has tighter striking defense, making opponents miss more often.

-The Pick: Jocelyn Jones-Lybarger over Nina Nunes.
+The Pick: Nina Nunes over Jocelyn Jones-Lybarger.
 This is essentially a pick'em.
-The model nudges toward Jones-Lybarger at 50%, but there's almost nothing separating these two.
-The market implies 58% for Nunes, but our model sees only 50%.
-That 8-point gap favoring Jones-Lybarger is worth watching.
+The model nudges toward Nunes at 55%, but there's almost nothing separating these two.
+The market implies 58% for Nunes, but our model sees only 55%.
+That 3-point gap favoring Jones-Lybarger is worth watching.

 Walt Harris